jadupl2/jadupl2.github.io/_posts/2019-03-21-sadm-requirements.md

 ## DESCRIPTION

 The script allow you to check if any SADMIN required packages are missing.
 Running the script with the option '-i', will install any missing package (not available on MacOS).
+You can view the list of the packages requirements by the SADMIN client and server on this [page](/_pages/requirements).
+{: .text-justify}